tsdat/aws-ingest-template/README.md

   Edit the **`lambda_function/pipelines/PIPELINE_NAME/pipeline.py`** file with the correct code for your ingest pipeline.

-  TODO: add a link to tsdat's readthedocs for more info on setting up pipeline code and config files...
+  For more information on code customization you can apply in tsdat, please see our documentation on [Code Customizations](https://tsdat.readthedocs.io/en/latest/configuring_tsdat.html#code-customizations)

 ## **Configuring your unit tests**